ITAutomator/IntuneApp/README.md

   - Puts the app in the company portal so users can self-install manually
   - Creates your app in the Intune apps list <https://intune.microsoft.com/>
   - Creates 3 groups (as needed) and attaches them to your app
-    - `IntuneApp Windows Users` - Will receive mandatory apps (apps having PublishToOrgGroup in settings.csv)  If you want this to be everyone, convert it to a dynamic group with the dynamic rules neeced.
+    - `IntuneApp Windows Users` - Will receive mandatory apps (apps having PublishToOrgGroup in settings.csv)  If you want this to be everyone, convert it to a dynamic group with the dynamic rules needed.
     - `IntuneApp Windows Users Excluded` - Are excluded from above
     - `IntuneApp Google Chrome` - Users that will get this app (and future versions) even if it isn't mandatory